aidanblack/analog-clock-card/README.md

 ### A simple SVG analog clock for Home Assistant
 ![Screenshot of the clock with Default theme](https://github.com/aidanblack/analog-clock-card/raw/master/clock1.png "Default Theme")
 ## Introduction
 This is my first attempt at a custom card for the Home Assistant Lovelace UI.
 Apologies in advance if my implementation is imperfect or incomplete!
 It is a simple analog clock that uses SVG.
 The clock face uses roman numerals, since these are easier to rotate than standard numbers.
-The date is currently hard-coded with English abbreviations for the month.
+The date is now using the default locale short month format, so it should reflect your locale settings.

 Please feel free to implement any ideas or suggestions and issue a pull request.
 I can not guarantee that I will respond immediately, but I will consider all suggestions.